Buy-to-let and second home stamp duty rates

 So what properties are excluded from buy-to-let stamp duty?

 If the total price paid for the property is under £40,000 you won't need to pay any stamp duty at all.

 If you're buying a caravan, mobile home or houseboat, you'll also be exempt from stamp duty, regardless of the purchase price and whether it's going to be your main residence.

 Being a first-time buyer

 If you've never owned a house before and are purchasing a buy-to-let property, you won't have to pay the buy-to-let stamp duty rates.
-However, you won't qualify for the first-time buyer stamp duty exemption either - as this only applies to those who intend to live in the property.
+However, you won't qualify for the first-time buyer stamp duty exemption either, as this only applies to those who intend to live in the property.

-So, instead, first-time buyers purchasing a buy-to-let property will pay the standard home movers stamp duty rates.
+Instead, first-time buyers purchasing a buy-to-let property will pay the standard home mover stamp duty rates.